-For the first time in many months, the Binghamtonare out of the basement in the Eastern Conference.
+For the first time in many months, the Binghamton Senators are out of the basement in the Eastern Conference.
 It's been a trying season with many lows and few highs, player turnovers and goaltending pains, but hey, it's a milestone nonetheless with the Springfield Falcons now in sole possession.

 One of those players that was brought into the mix was Kyle Flanagan, as he scored the game winner on a breakaway in overtime leading the Senators in comeback fashion after they squandered a two goal lead and beat the Syracuse Crunch 4-3 at The Floyd.